Ruskyy/TexasChainSawMassacre-PingTool/README.md

 ## Prerequisites
 Before using this tool, make sure you have the following prerequisites installed:

-1. **Python 3:** If you don't have Python 3 installed, you can download it from the official website: [Python 3 Download](https://www.python.org/downloads/).
+1. **Python 3:** If you don't have Python 3 installed, you can download it from the official website: <a href="https://www.python.org/downloads/" target="_blank">Python 3 Download</a>.

 2. **WinPcap:** WinPcap is a library required for packet capturing on Windows systems.
-You can download and install it from the following link: [WinPcap Download](https://www.winpcap.org/install/default.htm).
+You can download and install it from the following link: <a href="https://www.winpcap.org/install/default.htm" target="_blank">WinPcap Download/a>.

 ## Usage Instructions
 1. Clone or download the Texas Chainsaw Ping Tool repository to your computer.